Table of Contents

 }

-Variables must be wrapped in quotes ⟶ "@variable"
+Fields must be wrapped in quotes ⟶ "@fields"

 Test Your Request

-You can test whether a request can work properly in this section.
+You can test if a request works properly in this section:

 1. Click on Test the request